 Not God.
 He helped me know what to do and He stuck with me through it all.
 He was my provider and my protector.
 He was my son’s Father and my husband, and He provided us with an earthly Father for my son and a husband for me.
 He walked with us through it all.

 It was not easy.
 It has been a hard road at times.
-There were times when the temptation to give up have been hovering over us like a dark cloud.
-Yet, His love and presence has stayed.
+There were times when the temptation to give up has been hovering over us like a dark cloud.
+Yet, His love and presence have stayed.

 This “love” that we see in the world is conditional, self-seeking, and can leave at a moment’s notice.
 So many people have never experienced a love other than that.
 That truth breaks my heart!